-4.1 Socioeconomic Baseline of the Affected Settlement(s)
+4.1 Socioeconomic Baseline of the Affected Settlement

 Understanding socioeconomic baseline conditions is essential for assessing the potential social impacts of the Project and developing targeted mitigation measures to address the specific vulnerabilities and priorities of the affected communities.
-For the use of the forest area, information was obtained from the mukhtar, and the impact was tried to be understood.
-Therefore, the mukhtar of Beybaş village, which is located close to the ETL route, was interviewed.
+Therefore, the mukhtar of Fındıklı neighbourhood, which is located close to the ETL route, was interviewed.